Back to Blog

 Most AI journaling app reviews focus on AI capabilities, but they ignore a fundamental question: do you think better by writing or speaking?

 Research shows you speak at roughly 150 words per minute but type at only 40.
-That’s not just a speed difference—it’s a thinking difference.
-Voice captures the spontaneous, unfiltered thoughts that text-based input filters out.
+That speed gap changes what gets captured.
+Voice can hold the spontaneous, unfiltered thoughts that text-based input often edits out.

 When you type, your brain has time to edit, second-guess, and polish.
 When you speak, you externalize raw thoughts before your inner critic can intervene.
-For many people—especially verbal processors and those with ADHD—voice isn’t just faster.
-It’s how their brain actually processes.
+For many people, especially verbal processors and those with ADHD, voice fits the way thoughts show up.

 Before diving into specifics, let’s clarify what “AI journaling” means in 2026:

-The best apps don’t just record what you feel—they help you understand why.
+The best apps record what you feel and help you understand why.

 The Major Players: How They Stack Up